Kreyu/data-table-bundle/docs/getting-started/installation.md

 This bundle provides front-end scripts created using the [Stimulus JavaScript framework](https://stimulus.hotwired.dev/).
 To begin with, make sure your application uses the [Symfony Stimulus Bridge](https://github.com/symfony/stimulus-bridge).

-!!!
-Note

-    If your application uses [Symfony Flex](https://symfony.com/components/Symfony%20Flex),
-    you can ignore following steps and simply install dependencies and build the front-end.

 ### Add dependency to package.json